AntChainOpenLabs/AntChainBridgePluginSDK/CONTRIBUTING.md

 - Fork the repository or create branches.
 - Checkout your branch like a feature or bugfix.
-- Make a pull request to the development branch of this repository.
+- Make a pull request to the `develop` branch of this repository.
 - Wait for review and PR merged.

 ---

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)